The Classification of Clifford Gates over Qubits

-Finally, we arrive at our chosen model; that is, ancillas initialized to arbitrary quantum states.
+Finally, we arrive at our chosen model, that is, ancillas initialized to arbitrary quantum states.
 A priori, these states could be arbitrarily large, and arbitrarily complicated to construct, which is clearly undesirable.
-It turns out, however, the classification only requires finitely many one or two qubit states, in particular, the eigenstates of the single-qubit stabilizer gates and states that are locally equivalent to the Bell state.
+It turns out, however, the classification only requires finitely many one or two qubit states, in particular, the eigenstates of the single-qubit Clifford gates and states that are locally equivalent to the Bell state.
 For comparison, we have determined the reversible gate lattice under quantum ancillas in Appendix~\ref{app:classical_quantum}, and observe that, in some cases, arbitrarily large, entangled states are necessary.

-It is worth noting that there is a long line of work showing that weak gate sets, including stabilizer gates, are universal for quantum computation when given access to magic states \cite{bravyi:2005, rbb, shor:1996}.
-Importantly, magic states do not need to be preserved after the computation, contrary to our model.
-Indeed, our classification shows that arbitrary quantum states cannot boost the power of stabilizer gates beyond the Clifford group.
+It is worth noting that there is a long line of work showing that weak gate sets, including Clifford gates, are universal for quantum computation when given access to magic states \cite{bravyi:2005, rbb, shor:1996}.
+Importantly, these magic states do \emph{not} need to be preserved after the computation.
+Conversely, under our model, we show that arbitrary quantum ancillas cannot boost the power of Clifford gates beyond the Clifford group.

-One can increase the power of ancillas by letting them change over the course of the computation, as long as the change is independent of the input (that is, from some constant initial state to some possibly different constant final state).
-Indeed, in the classification of reversible gates \cite{ags:2015}, these ``loose ancillas'' collapse a few pairs of classes.
-Nevertheless, we show that even with loose ancillas, our classification (as presented) still holds.
-When we formally define class invariants in Section~\ref{sec:invariants} (see Theorem~\ref{thm:trickysigns} in particular), we will see that the invariants hold under the loose quantum ancilla model, and therefore hold for all weaker models.